Skip to main content

 NOTE

-Before commencing any work on stopping network access contact the application team to ensure they know what is happening.
-If there are specific issues they are aware of it may be they want to undertake some of this work themselves or they have another option available.
+Before commencing any work on stopping network access contact the affected application teams to ensure they are aware of what is happening.

-If the work is required outside normal hours then the teams are unlikely to respond and you can continue with the items listed below.
-Ensure that the teams are aware before starting this if it happens inside working hours.
+If the work is required outside of normal working hours then the teams are unlikely to respond and you can continue with the items listed below at your own discretion based on the nature of the incident.

 Summary

 The steps listed deny access on a platform level.
-If additional changes are required at an application level then these must be undertaken by the application owning team.
+If additional changes are required at an application level then these must be undertaken by the relevant application team.

 CAUTION